-Graduate advising and mentoring is vital for guiding students through their degrees and professional development, while also helping to ensure their overall success and well-being.
-Graduate Studies is launching a series of new graduate advising and mentoring initiatives to promote and develop good mentoring for graduate students.
+Graduate advising and mentoring are vital for guiding students through their degrees and professional development, while also helping to ensure their overall success and well-being.
+Graduate Studies is launching a series of new graduate mentoring initiatives to promote and develop good mentoring for graduate students.
 We have created the Graduate Program Advising and Mentoring Awards to provide graduate programs with an easy way to recognize faculty doing outstanding service in advising and mentoring at the program level.
 Each graduate program may reward one faculty member who has shown an outstanding commitment to advising and/or mentoring.
 This is an optional recognition program and graduate programs can participate at will.
-Deadline to nominate is June 1, 2020.
+Deadline to nominate is June 1, 2021.

 - Chairs decide on a nomination and/or review process for the program.